CodingNomads/mentor-docs/docs/05_tools.md

 ## Code Reviews With GitHub

 We use GitHub inline comments for code reviews.
-Check out the forum post [Giving and getting code reviews](http://forum.codingnomads.co/t/about-the-code-reviews-category/38) for suggestions on how to give helpful and effective code reviews.

 If you are not familiar with giving code reviews in GitHub, check out our [Guide on giving GitHub Reviews](14_tips.md#do-code-reviews-on-github).